 The good news about going dairy free (besides slimming down!)

 Once you get used to eating dairy free, you eventually won’t even need the alternatives to substitute the craving.
 In fact, it’s likely your eating habits will change entirely!
 The emotional ‘need’ for any food that’s not essentially nutritional is a habit you can absolutely redirect into something healthy that serves both your pleasure sensors as well as your long-term health goals.
 We’re all human, and we like feeling good.
 In fact, I’d argue that enjoying food is one of the great pleasures in life!
 Why else would we be built with such a strong sense of taste?

 If you’re looking for a switch from dairy cheese, there are some fantastic natural fat substitutes like avocado that are packed with healthy vitamins and minerals.
 Plus, these options are free from saturated fats, cane sugar, and other harmful ingredients often found in processed cheese substitutes.
 You can even try out some pea protein-based cheese substitutes for a protein-packed twist on your usual cheese fix.

 Who says you can’t have it all?

 In our 4 Week Meal & Workout Plan for PCOS Weight Loss, we’ve created dozens of absolutely delicious recipes that you won’t even notice are dairy free!
 (With no hard-to-find substitutes required!).

 Grabbing a delicious panini for lunch?
 Make it avocado and hold the cheddar.
 Want to hear about our cult-fave Greek salad?
 Our members are going mad for the tahini dressing (hold the feta!)

-Grab your access and scoop up an entire month worth of dairy and gluten free recipes, easy to follow workout videos and cook-a-long videos, plus your weekly meal plan, grocery list, and workout plan… handled!
+Grab your access and scoop up an entire month’s worth of dairy and gluten-free recipes, easy-to-follow workout videos, and cook-a-long videos, plus your weekly meal plan, grocery list, and workout plan… handled!